John Macdonald, Lord Kingsburgh: Life

 Macdonald was born on 28 December 1836 at 29 Great King Street in Edinburgh's New Town, the son of Grace Hay and Matthew Norman MacDonald (later MacDonald-Hume) of Ninewells, an affluent Edinburgh lawyer.
 He was privately educated at Edinburgh Academy.
 He studied law at the University of Edinburgh and the University of Basle in Switzerland.

 He was called to the Scottish bar in 1859.
 On 30 July 1875 he was appointed by Queen Victoria to be Sheriff of the Shires of Ross, Cromarty, and Sutherland.
 He was appointed Solicitor General for Scotland from 1876 to 1880.
 He was appointed as Sheriff of Perthshire in 1880, and served as Dean of the Faculty of Advocates from 1882 to 1885.
 The University of Edinburgh gave him an honorary doctorate (LLD) in 1884.
 In 1886 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John MacLaren, Lord MacLaren, Sir William Turner, Peter Guthrie Tait and Alexander Buchan.

-Elected as the Member of Parliament (MP) for Edinburgh and St Andrews Universities at the 1885 general election, he served as Lord Advocate from 1885 to 1886 and from 1886 to 1888.
+Although failing to be elected in an 1879 by-election, he became a Member of Parliament (MP) at the 1885 general election for Edinburgh and St Andrews Universities, he served as Lord Advocate from 1885 to 1886 and from 1886 to 1888.
 He became a Queen's Counsel in 1880, and was appointed a Privy Counsellor in 1885.
 He was created a Knight Commander of the Order of the Bath (KCB) by Queen Victoria in 1900.